Prepare items to stockpile for emergencies or a disaster to avoid panic buying or hoarding at the last minute!

 A Checklist of Items to Stockpile for Emergencies

-Stockpile on Essential Items for Emergencies and Survival
+Stockpile on items for Emergencies and Survival

 In the event of an emergency or a disaster, people tend to hoard great volumes of food they can grab on store shelves.
 In fact, cash is no longer a matter of concern during these times.

 It will always boil down to the basics of food, water, shelter, and a means to protect yourself and your family.
-The following are a list of items to stockpile for emergencies and other survival situations.
+The following is a list of items to stockpile for emergencies and other survival situations.

 1. Extra Batteries